 2. Recognize and critically examine your personal presuppositions

 It is vitally important that you know what your presuppositions are so you can test them against the Scriptures.
 If you do not acknowledge and test them against God’s Word, you will have made yourself the supreme judge of truth.
-When creeds, confessions, or tradition, or your Sunday school teacher, pastor, or even your own thoughts go awry, you need to know in order to test them.
+Whenever creeds, confessions, traditions, your Sunday school teacher, pastor, or even your own thoughts go awry (which they will), you need to know in order to test them.

 3. Be diligent in reading the Bible